TanishqRathi12/job-Listing-App/README.md

 Job Listing Frontend

 Overview
 The Job Listing Frontend is an interactive web app built with Next.js, Tailwind CSS, and TypeScript, offering features like filtering, pagination, and bookmarking.
-It now includes location detection through IP to provide localized job listings, enhancing user relevance.
+It now includes location detection through geolocation to provide localized job listings, enhancing user relevance.
 Additionally, data caching improves performance by reducing redundant API calls, ensuring faster load times and a seamless user experience.
 These enhancements, combined with a focus on usability and efficiency, make the platform dynamic and user-friendly.

 Setup Instructions